 Todd Clyde came to Mindjet as a seasoned leader in the B2B enterprise software space.
 He is known for his ability to define and articulate market strategy then motivate teams to embrace it.
 Clyde has always been a passionate advocate for his customers who is driven by their realization of value and overall success.

-Clyde joined Mindjet to lead sales, professional services, and customer service and success.
+At Mindjet, Clyde leads product, sales, marketing, professional services, and customer service and success for MindManager.
 He joins us from Monitise (Clairmail), a provider of enterprise software for mobile banking and payments, where he was EVP of sales & marketing and general manager.
 Prior to that, Clyde ran sales for two software companies focused on master data management and human capital management respectively.
 He also served at Accenture for 12 years as part of the industrial products and high tech practices.

 Clyde holds a bachelor’s degree in management science from University of California, San Diego.